marijnh/Eloquent-JavaScript/10_modules.md

 The most obvious way is the special operator `eval`, which will execute a string in the _current_ ((scope)).
-This is usually a bad idea because it breaks some of the properties that scopes normally have, such as it being easily predictable which variable a given name refers to.
+This is usually a bad idea because it breaks some of the properties that scopes normally have, such as it being easily predictable which binding a given name refers to.

 ```